fbpx

 2. Miscalculation of Hours Worked

-Whether your employees strictly work 40 hours a week, operate part-time, or are eligible for overtime, it’s important to accurately capture their hours worked.
-Miscalculating time leads to payment errors which can be time-consuming to resolve.
+It’s important to accurately capture employees’ work hours.
+Whether they work 40 hours a week, operate part-time, or are eligible for overtime, miscalculating can be time-consuming to resolve.

 By some estimates, it takes businesses five to 10 days to fix payroll errors.
 This is frustrating for everyone involved and can even be the push for employees to search for a new position.
 Payroll software can help solve part of this issue by keeping employees and managers accountable.